 High Falls is a decidedly white-collar town, with fully 88.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, High Falls is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in High Falls who work in law enforcement and fire fighting (20.00%), personal care services (18.64%), and office and administrative support (17.27%).

-A relatively large number of people in High Falls telecommute to their jobs.
-Overall, about 16.99% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.99% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-High Falls is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, High Falls is a great place for families with children to consider.
+First of all, many other families with children live here, making High Falls a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, High Falls has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, High Falls’s overall crime rate is lower than average for the country.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, High Falls is worth considering.